 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-Materials will be posted on MyWCL
+Readings will be posted on MyWCL

 First Class Readings

 Use your MyAU username and password to access the syllabus in the following format(s):